How We Added 40lbs to Our Squat in 4 Months Using The PUSH Band

 Live to fight another day

 The phases also built upon each other (progressive overload) but we kept the training incredibly fluid.
 If something didn’t feel right we weren’t afraid to shut it down.
-“Live to fight another day,” was a phrase used over an over in our squat sessions.
-We were constantly dipping a toe in to the heavy stuff and then getting right back out.
+“Live to fight another day,” was a phrase used over and over in our squat sessions.
+We were constantly dipping a toe into the heavy stuff and then getting right back out.
 This was testing the water and allowing us to get acclimated to heavier weights and more importantly practicing singles with heavier weights.
 Powerlifting is a sport and the skill is hitting a single heavy rep. Just like any other sport, this needs to be practiced.
 Jillian’s heavy singles and the improvement that she displayed was the direct result of practicing the skills.
 Hitting something at .4m/s vs .25m/s is a COMPLETELY DIFFERENT FEELING.

 We stopped worrying about numbers and started to just practice the feeling of heavy weights, getting into the .3m/s speed means we are in the right area for training.
 I really don’t care if this is 80%, 92.5% or 102%….. the number just simply doesn’t matter.
 What does matter is that come meet time we are prepped to be comfortable with that speed.
 This took me a little while to wrap my head around and I will say it again.
-I really think the sport is more about not panicking with 95%+ and completing the rep. Regardless of how strong you are it will feel the same to everyone whether that is 135lbs or 600lbs.
+I really think the sport is more about not panicking with 95%+ and completing the rep. Regardless of how strong you are, it will feel the same to everyone whether that is 135lbs or 600lbs.
 The push band allows us to zero in on the weight that will give us that feeling.

 Similar to RPE??